Ginsbourger/ginsbourger.github.io/_pages/about.md

 and regularly as Area Chair / Meta-Reviewer for major Machine Learning conferences (e.g., [ICML 2023](https://icml.cc/Conferences/2023), [AISTATS 2024](http://aistats.org/aistats2024/)).

 A significant part of my research deals with random field (including in particular Gaussian Process) modelling and adaptive design of experiments, with a focus on Bayesian global optimization and related topics such as Bayesian set estimation.
-Further interests include design and estimation of covariance kernels and parameters,  as well as connections between Kriging and functional analysis approaches (notably the theory or Reproducing Kernel Hilbert Spaces).
+Further interests include design and estimation of covariance kernels and parameters,  as well as the theory of Reproducing Kernel Hilbert Spaces.
 From the real-world application side, I have been working with a number of colleagues both from engineering and from geosciences.
-In recent years, my team and I have started collaborations with climate scientists, and now also with colleagues from medecine.
+In recent years, my team and I have collaborated with climate scientists, and now also with colleagues from medecine.

 I defended my PhD in Applied Mathematics at the [Ecole des Mines de Saint-Etienne](http://www.mines-stetienne.fr/en/) in 2009.